Decode-Kristin/matariki/lesson-plans/lesson_planning.md

 - Have the standard class go over and run through what the advance class did the previous lesson/week
 - Possibly split 1 game into two or three games
 - Kick people who are not committed

+### Reflection

+We started the lesson by watching two videos, one on path finding algorithms and one on object oriented programming.
+While they were quite long, they were very effective at explaining core programming concepts and it allowed us to have a more structured start to the lesson.

+We have decided that next period we are going to move into a different class, splitting the programming class.
+We are doing this becuase we feel that there are too many people to have a structered lesson.